Fullaxx/chronoqueue/README.md

 # chronoqueue
-A chronologically ordered linked-list queue written in C
+A chronologically ordered linked-list queue written in ANSI C